Card debut a winner for No. 21 Texas over La-Lafayette 38-18

 THE TAKEAWAY

 Louisiana: The Ragin’ Cajuns certainly weren’t scared of Texas with 20 starters back from last season’s 10-win team.
 But all that experience, especially on defense, had to battle the intense afternoon heat that sizzled in the high 90s.
 When the offense started 0-4 on third down and Texas put together two long drives for touchdowns in the first half, Louisiana looked like it simply got worn down.
+Texas converted 8 of 15 third downs.

 Texas: Card was solid in his debut, made sharp throws on the touchdown passes and made Sarkisian look smart in picking him ahead of Thompson as the No. 1 quarterback.
 Sarkisian also kept his promise to play both.
 Thompson came in late in the third quarter and threw a touchdown pass to Jordan Whittington in the fourth that made it 35-12.
 Thompson had considered transferring after the 2018 season but stuck around for two more years behind Sam Ehlinger, only to lose the starting job when finally given a chance to earn it.